CivicActions/ssp-toolkit/docs/controls/PL.md

 behavior to read and re-sign when the rules of behavior are revised/updated.
 ```

-**Status:** Complete

 #### a

 ##### CivicActions

 CivicActions has created and made readily available to individuals requiring access to the information system the rules that describe their responsibilities and expected behavior with regard to information and information system usage.
-These rules, defined as the Acceptable Use Policy, are included in the CivicActions Security Policy accessible here: <https://civicactions-handbook.readthedocs.io/en/latest/03-policies/security/#acceptable-use-policy> which has also been uploaded to CSAM as ''Appendix J1 - System Rules of Behavior - Privileged User'' (CivicActions Security Policy 20190226.docx).'
+These rules, defined as the Acceptable Use Policy, are included in the CivicActions Security Policy accessible here: <https://handbook.civicactions.com/en/latest/030-policies/security/#acceptable-use-policy> which has also been uploaded to CSAM as ''Appendix J1 - System Rules of Behavior - Privileged User'' (CivicActions Security Policy 20190226.docx).'

 ##### Project